 1. Use Recessed Lights in the false ceiling for ambient lighting

 Recessed lighting can brighten up your kitchen instantly without being harsh on the eyes.
 It is important to space them out correctly and use them with the right kind of bulbs, for the lighting to not get overly bright or overwhelming.
 Recessed lights will wash your entire kitchen in a bright ambient light that’ll help you carry out various activities in the kitchen with ease.
-It’s a good idea to place recessed lights closer to the walls, so that they bounce off the walls and give a softer ambience to the whole space.
+It’s a good idea to place recessed lights closer to the walls so that they bounce off the walls and give a softer ambiance to the whole space.

 2. Create focus zones with Task Lighting

 Task lighting can help light up areas of your kitchen where there is usually intense activity.
-Task lighting is usually over the hob, under the cabinets or over the island, depending on your preference.
+Task lighting is usually over the hob, under the cabinets, or over the island, depending on your preference.
 Do make sure the switches to these are conveniently located.

 3. Lend Character to your kitchen with Pendant Lights